sanyaade-teachings/cloud-connection/README.md

 * OnAuthActionStarted - called when a player sign-in has started
 * OnAuthActionFinished - called when a player sign-in or sign-out has finished (successfully or unsuccessfully)
 * OnPlayerDataFetched - called when the signed-in player's data has been retrieved
+* OnAchievementFetched - called when valid data for the signed-in player from the `GetAchievement( id )` call has been retrieved

 ### Using Lua the callbacks